Decision making bodies

 One of the AEPC guiding principles is the organization as a flexible network by establishing as few rules as possible.
 In order to keep things going, there exists a distinction into two main characters of meetings:

-The AEPC Governing Board meets twice a year.
+The AEPC Governing Board meets once a year.
 It is the decisional body of the Association.
 All members of the Association are members of the Governing Board and are invited.
-The second Governing Board of the year is usually coupled with the Annual Heads of Training Conference, involving the same participants.
+The Governing Board is coupled with the Annual Heads of Training Conference, involving the same participants.

-The Executive Committee meets two or three times a year, according to the needs.
+The Executive Committee meets two times a year.
 About 15 people attend the committee meetings.
 Members of the Executive Committee care for the smooth running of the Association, prepare the activities ahead and evaluate the past activities.

-According to the historical development, the Executive Committee is composed by the President, the Vice Presidents and the members from the colleges of France, the Netherlands, Sweden, UK and Germany.
+According to the historical development, the Executive Committee is composed by the President, the Vice Presidents and the members from the colleges of Austria, Georgia, Germany, France, Latvia, Norway, Poland, Romania and the Netherlands.
 Besides, it became usual that representatives of the colleges hosting the recent past and the upcoming events participate.
 However, the Executive Committee is not an exclusive event.
 Every AEPC member college who is willing to participate is invited.

 Flexibility, simplicity and a minimum of bureaucracy are inherent to the structure of the AEPC.
 The Governing Board empowers member colleges to work either individually or in collaboration with others to deliver activities promptly and expeditiously.